B4mbus/nvim-headband/README.md

   'B4mbus/nvim-headband',
   config = function()
     require 'nvim-headband'.setup {
-      -- Optionally, if you want to configure stuff
+      -- Your configuration goes here
     }
   end
   requires = {
-    { 'SmiteshP/nvim-navic', opt = true } -- required for for the navic section to work
+    { 'SmiteshP/nvim-navic' } -- required for for the navic section to work
-    { 'kyazdani42/nvim-web-devicons', opt = true } -- required for for devicons and default location_section.separator highlight group
+    { 'kyazdani42/nvim-web-devicons' } -- required for for devicons and default location_section.separator highlight group
   }
 }
 ```